Slug slime inspires adhesive hydrogel for treating oral lesions

 A discovery inspired by the humble slug may soon be the answer to managing painful oral lesions associated with chronic inflammatory conditions and sealing surgical wounds in the oral cavity.

 Scientists at Harvard had been searching for a biomaterial that would hold up in wet conditions—that is when they turned to Mother Nature for inspiration.
 When slugs feel threatened, they secrete a sticky mucus that protects them from predators.
 This mucus has strong mechanical properties allowing it to stick to wet surfaces and stretch about 10 to 15 times its original length.
 Inspired by these properties, researchers in the Mooney Lab of Harvard John A. Paulson School of Engineering and Applied Sciences, and the Wyss Institute for Biologically Inspired Engineering, developed a strong adhesive patch composed of 90 percent water from a natural polymer derived from algae, and present in dental impression materials.
 The adhesive patch will work on wet surfaces and is not toxic to humans.
-After finding it successfully stuck to animal tissues, acting as a surgical wound sealing biomaterial in lab testing, their findings were published in Science in 2017.
+After finding it successfully stuck to animal tissues, acting as a surgical wound-sealing biomaterial in lab testing, their findings were published in Science in 2017.

 Now, its applications for oral health and treatment of painful oral lesions may be coming soon to a dental office near you.
-David Tiansui Wu, DMSc23, instructor of Oral Medicine, Infection, and Immunity, has been involved in the development of an adhesive hydrogel patch that can seal wounds and act as an intraoral Band-Aid capable of strong adhesion in wet environments and on dynamically moving surfaces.
+David Tiansui Wu, DMSc23, instructor in Oral Medicine, Infection, and Immunity, has been involved in the development of an adhesive hydrogel patch that can seal wounds and act as an intraoral Band-Aid capable of strong adhesion in wet environments and on dynamically moving surfaces.
 His work as a postdoctoral research fellow and periodontology resident at Harvard School of Dental Medicine (HSDM) first exposed him to the slug-inspired biomaterial and connections he made in the Mooney Lab fueled his interest in developing a product for use in dental medicine.

 Together, they developed what they call “Dental Tough Adhesive (DenTAl).”
 Their findings were published in a landmark paper in the Journal of Dental Research paving the way for the technology’s clinical translation to one day impact patient care.